oliinz/oliinz.github.io/_posts/2021-05-12-hello-world!.markdown

 Wala akong data to back this up and if anyone can prove me wrong, edit ko nalang.
 Help: Need real data.

 5️⃣ "98% chance daw, should I use 200 stamina?".
 I wouldn't risk it.
 Sayang.
 Don't underestimate the 2% or kahit 1% or whatever.
 If you lose, isipin mo nalang it's worth almost **A WHOLE DAY** of potential earnings.
-You can try it with 40 stamina, then hope na yung next batch na itho-throw sayo ni *KROGE*:kroge:  ay may 100%.
+You can try it with 40 stamina, then hope na yung next batch na itho-throw sayo ni *KROGE* ay may 100%.

 You can also try to set to 80 or 120 stamina to save gas then hope you win.
 You save gas + you get to feel great for beating the 98% chance.
 I don't recommend doing this.
 Is it worth the risk of losing 2 rounds to save gas?
 No, unless masyadong mahal ang BNB for gas, I guess?